 Information on Training your Labrador Puppies

-You probably can’t wait to get started with training your puppy, and modern puppy training is great fun!
+Modern puppy training is great fun!
 Here are some key resources.

 When you’ve read those two, head over to our Labrador Puppy Training Center for links to videos, articles, training guides, books and all the rest of the information you need.

-My son has a 3 month old black lab and is having a hard time potty training him, he goes in the house alot and i am
+1. My son has a 3 month old black lab and is having a hard time potty training him, he goes in the house alot and i am

 getting tired of it.
 I am his71 yr old mother and the dog bites quickly and draws blood on me all the time and thats